Single shoppers will be checking out more than the weekly specials at a Metro store in downtown Toronto on Thursday night.

 Some comments on the event's Facebook page suggest that will indeed be the case.

-“What if you are married but looking for something on the side?
-Is that a different coloured ribbon?” writes one potential attendee
+"What if you are married but looking for something on the side?
+Is that a different colored ribbon?" writes one wag.

 "So," writes another, "we're all going to gather at the area with the solo cartons of ice cream, right?"